 .
 The plants can also excrete wastes through their leaves, which are later shed, or through their roots into the soil.

-11. Students to attempt either option A or B. A. How many chambers are there in the heart of the following organisms?
+A. How many chambers are there in the heart of the following organisms?
 How is mixing of oxygenated and deoxygenated blood prevented in their body?

 (i) Fishes